thanpolas/toddmotto.github.io/_posts/2014-07-11-angular-js-dependency-injection-annotation-process.md

 So, how does this work in AngularJS?

 Until now, I've kind of let it be a black box - it just works and I use it.
 But after a stint of looking through the source code, I think I've cracked how it all works underneath - and the implementation is _so_ clever and simple - it's definitely worth looking into.
-I've also learned a few things about how (flexible?)
-JavaScript is.
+I've also learned a few things along the way!

 ### Dependency injection in Angular